Thomas Kaminski: Senior

-In May 2014, prior to the start of Belgium's 2014 FIFA World Cup campaign, Kaminski was called up to the national team's senior side for the first time after Thibaut Courtois was rested following his appearance in the 2014 UEFA Champions League Final and injuries to Koen Casteels, Silvio Proto and Simon Mignolet left the side with no other available options.

-Kaminski made the bench for Belgium's 5–1 defeat of Luxembourg in a friendly on 26 May, but the record of the match was dismissed by FIFA due to the side making seven substitutes instead of the maximum six substitutes permitted.
-Following the return of Courtois and Mignolet to the side, Kaminski's stint with the national team came to an end.
+In May 2013, Kaminski received his first call-up the Belgian senior squad for a friendly match against the United States, but remained on the bench.
+Exactly one year later, prior to the start of Belgium's 2014 FIFA World Cup campaign, he was called up to the national team's senior side again after Thibaut Courtois was rested following his appearance in the 2014 UEFA Champions League Final and injuries to Koen Casteels, Silvio Proto and Simon Mignolet left the side with no other available options.
+Kaminski made the bench for Belgium's 5–1 friendly victory against Luxembourg in a friendly match on 26 May 2014, but the record of the match was dismissed by FIFA due to the side making seven substitutes instead of the maximum six substitutes permitted.